MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 monikerRange: 'azure-devops'
 ---

-# Update tasks in Azure DevOps collection using Cross-platform CLI for Azure DevOps
+# Uppload tasks in Azure DevOps collection using Cross-platform CLI for Azure DevOps

 [!INCLUDE [version-all](../../includes/version-all.md)]

+## Prerequisites

 - You can download the latest version of **Node.js source code**, from the [Node.js source code downloads page](https://nodejs.org/en/download/)
 - Install the **Cross-platform CLI for Azure DevOps**